 The Foundation is exempt from taxation under Internal Revenue Code Section 501(c)(3) and California Revenue and Taxation Code Section 23701(d).
-For the year ended December 31, 2021, the Foundation is subject to a 1.39% federal excise tax on net investment income.
+For the year ended December 31, 2022, the Foundation is subject to a 1.39% federal excise tax on net investment income.
 Deferred excise taxes arise from the net unrealized appreciation in the fair value of investments and are calculated using the using the 1.39% federal excise tax rate.
+Excise taxes are netted against investment return in the statement of activities.